 Before we get into how to utilize the STDEV function, let’s have a look at the statistical ideas that are used in this function.
 In statistics, the standard deviation is a crucial indicator of central tendency and dispersion.
 The standard deviation is calculated using the formula below:

 One of the values is the mean or average of the numbers, and n is the overall sample size in this calculation.
 The standard deviation is a measurement of how much each value in a sample deviates from the average.
 It is the square root of the variance, in a nutshell.
-The average of a dataset is squared variation from the mean or average is called variance.
+The average of a dataset is a squared variation from the mean or average, which is called variance.

 For determining how far individual data are from the average value we widely use STDEV.
 For calculating the standard deviation, we can use the STDEV function, depending on whether the data set is a sample or represents the complete population.

-Let us take a look at the following example, we have a dataset of six people’s weights and their serial numbers.
+Let us take a look at the following example.
+We have a dataset of six people’s weights and their serial numbers.
 We can orally calculate the average weights.
 Now, we want to calculate the standard deviation of their weights.

 STEPS:

-- Firstly, we need to select the cell where we want the value of the standard deviation.
+• First, we need to select the cell where we want the value of the standard deviation.

-- Secondly, write down the formula.
+• Next, write down the formula.
 The formula for calculating standard deviation is like this:

 =STDEV(D5:D10)

-- We can see the formula in cell G6, shown in the picture below.
+• We can see the formula in cell G6, shown in the picture below.

-- Finally, the standard deviation for values in cells D5 through D10 would be calculated as a result of this and we can see the result in cell H6.
+• Finally, the standard deviation for values in cells D5 through D10 would be calculated as a result of this, and we can see the result in cell H6.

-Now we will see the other STDEV functions.
+Now, we will see the other STDEV functions.

 1. Using STDEV.S Function

-The STDEV.S function in excel estimates the standard deviation for a collection of data in a sample.
+The STDEV.S function in Excel estimates the standard deviation for a collection of data in a sample.
 STDEV.S is a replacement for the earlier STDEV function, and it behaves in the same way.
 We are using the same dataset which contains the weights of some people with their serial numbers.
 So, to calculate the standard deviation of their sample weights.

 STEPS:

-- Likewise, in the STDEV function, select the cell where the value of the standard deviation would appear.
+• Likewise, in the STDEV function, select the cell where the value of the standard deviation would appear.

-- Then, simply write down the formula:
+• Then, simply write down the formula:

 =STDEV.S(D5:D10)

-- At last, the standard deviation would be calculated which we can see in cell H6.
+• At last, the standard deviation would be calculated which we can see in cell H6.

 2. Using STDEV.P Function

-The STDEV.P function in excel estimates the standard deviation for a collection of data in a sample.
+The STDEV.P function in Excel estimates the standard deviation for a collection of data in a sample.
 STDEV.P uses the “n” method to calculate standard deviation, ignoring logical values and text.

 Assuming we are using the same dataset as before.
-Now the steps are as similar as before.
+Now, the steps are as similar as before.
 We just need to write the function and the formula like below:

 =STDEV.P(D5:D10)